 In addition to using Google Home, Google Home Max and Google Home Mini as a Bluetooth speaker (for your mobile devices), you can also connect Google Home to a Bluetooth speaker so that you can route the audio output to the Bluetooth speaker.

-All Google Home devices (Google Home, Google Home Mini and Google Home Max) can now connect to a Bluetooth speaker and send audio output to the Bluetooth speakers.
-Although only Google Home is used in the text, the guide also applies to Google Home Mini and Google Home Max.
+All Google Home devices (Google Home, Google Home Mini, Google Nest Mini, Google Home Max) can now connect to a Bluetooth speaker and send audio output to the Bluetooth speakers.
+Although only Google Home is used in the text, the guide also applies to Google Home Mini (including the 2nd Gen of Google Home Mini) and Google Home Max.

 This Google Home guide shows you how to use, set up and connect Google Home to a Bluetooth speaker.